Phil Collins says it’s been a ‘difficult, frustrating few years’

 The interview with Ball was released as the fifth and final episode of the new series of the BBC Eras podcast.

-Elsewhere during the conversation, he and Ball discussed his famous career, his audition for Genesis, and the professional and personal challenges he has faced over the years.
+Elsewhere during the conversation, Collins and Ball discussed his famous career, his audition for Genesis, and the professional and personal challenges he has faced over the years.

 “I had a very happy family life,” he continued.
 “My kids are amazingly well-adjusted considering some of the things that you’ve been through, you know?
 And as I’ve said before, I’m very proud of all of them.
 They’ve all stood on their own and done what they believe in.